 Connect with potential roommates using WWU's MyRoommate, the WWU New Students Facebook Group, and the WWU On-Campus Housing Facebook page.
 To learn more about Bellingham, check out admissions.wwu.edu/bellingham.

-As you near the start of your enrollment, keep track of your status in several important areas including your orientation and advising reservation, receipt of final transcripts, measles clearance, on-campus housing assignment and more with your Countdown to Western checklist.
-Please note: the Countdown page only displays information for students enrolling in the next available term (currently, spring quarter).
+Keep track of your status in several important areas including your Transitions reservation, receipt of final transcripts, measles clearance, housing assignment and more with your WWU Admitted Student Portal checklist.

 Activate Your Universal Account

 After you have been admitted, you will need to activate your Universal Account.
 You won't be able to view information about financial aid, make your advising reservations or register for classes without it.
 Your Universal Account also provides technology resources to enhance your academic experience, including the myWestern web portal and a web-based email account, on-campus computer labs, personal storage on network servers, wireless internet access, and laptops available for check out.
 Students are required to check myWestern email regularly, as official university correspondence will be delivered to myWestern email accounts.

 Proof of measles immunity is required for all students born after January 1, 1957.
 Appropriate documentation must be on file with the Student Health Center in order for you to register for courses.
 Details about fulfilling this requirement is available from the Student Health Center.

 Western is a residential community where you don't need to have a car and using alternative methods of transportation is encouraged.
 There are a variety of transportation options at Western, including: